nandha2804/Copy-Paste-Extension/README.md

-# Copy Paste Enabler Extension
+# Enable Copy Paste Extension

-This Chrome extension enables copy and paste functionality on typing practice websites.
+A Chrome extension that enables copy and paste functionality on websites that try to prevent it.
+This extension removes copy/paste restrictions and text selection blocking from any webpage.

+## Features

+- Enables text selection on any website
+- Allows copying and pasting of text
+- Works with right-click context menu
+- Supports iframes content
+- Handles dynamically loaded content
+- Works across all websites
+- Maintains selection highlighting

-## Installation Instructions:
+## Installation

-1. Download this folder
+1. Clone this repository or download the files

-2. Open Chrome and go to Extensions:
+2. Open Chrome and go to `chrome://extensions/`
-   - Click the menu icon (three dots) in the top right
-   - Go to More Tools > Extensions
-   - Or type `chrome://extensions/` in the address bar

-3. Enable Developer Mode:
-   - Toggle the "Developer mode" switch in the top right corner
+3. Enable "Developer mode" in the top right corner

-4. Load the Extension:
-   - Click "Load unpacked"
-   - Navigate to and select the CopyPasteEnabler folder
+4. Click "Load unpacked" and select the extension directory
-   - Click "Select Folder"

-5. The extension should now appear in your extensions list

-6. Visit the typing practice website and the copy/paste functionality should be enabled automatically

-## Features:
+## How it Works

+The extension:
+- Removes copy/paste blocking event listeners
-- Enables text selection
+- Enables text selection through CSS
+- Overrides restrictive JavaScript protections
+- Monitors for dynamic content changes
+- Handles iframe content when possible
-- Enables copy/paste functionality
+- Preserves native copy/paste functionality

-- Enables right-click context menu
-- Works with keyboard shortcuts (Ctrl+C, Ctrl+V)
-- Automatically runs on typing practice websites
+## Technical Details

+The extension uses various techniques to ensure copy/paste functionality:
+- CSS overrides for user-select properties
+- Event listener removal and blocking
+- Attribute cleanup
+- MutationObserver for dynamic content
+- Iframe content handling
+- ClipboardEvent overrides when needed

-## Note:
+## License

-This extension only activates on typing practice websites to ensure it doesn't interfere with other websites' functionality.
+MIT License - Feel free to use and modify as needed.